Hollie-Fritz/IndividualTaskQ2S1/README.md

 **useReducer**
--hook that is used for state management
+- hook that is used for state management
--useState is built using useReducer -useReducer(reducer, initialState)
+- useState is built using useReducer
+- useReducer(reducer, initialState)
--newState = reducer(currentState, action)
+- newState = reducer(currentState, action)
--useReducer - returns a pair of values - [newState, dispatch] -using action as an object you can use additional data in the reducer function -using state as an object you can keep track of multiple state values -multiple state variables that have the same state transitions it's good to have multiple use reducers making use of the same reducer function to avoid the complexity of merging a state or having duplicate code
+- useReducer - returns a pair of values - [newState, dispatch]
+- using action as an object you can use additional data in the reducer function
+- using state as an object you can keep track of multiple state values
+- multiple state variables that have the same state transitions it's good to have multiple use reducers making use of the same reducer function to avoid the complexity of merging a state or having duplicate code

 **useReducer with useContext**
--able to share values
+- able to share values
--maintaining the state in App.js but able to share that state with the different components nested at different levels in the component tree
+- maintaining the state in App.js but able to share that state with the different components nested at different levels in the component tree

 **useState**